marcin-ch/IMXRT1170_Object_Detection_COCO_SSD_MobileNetV1_TFLite/README.md

 # Summary
 ![5_imxrt1170_object_detection_resized.jpg](/doc/github_readme_images/5_imxrt1170_object_detection_resized.jpg)

 Inference time is approximately **3,8 seconds**, so it limits possible use cases.
 In another [repository](https://github.com/marcin-ch/IMXRT1060_Object_Detection_COCO_SSD_MobileNetV1_TFLite) there is very similar project for i.MXRT1060 evaluation kit.
 Inference time is approximately **6 seconds**.
-It means, we got **35% of improvement of inference time** which should be not surprising as as i.MXRT1170 is the strongest representative of i.MXRT family so far.
+It means, we got **35% of improvement of inference time** which should be not surprising as i.MXRT1170 is the strongest representative of i.MXRT family so far.
 Important difference between i.MXRT1060 and i.MXRT1170 is maximum operating frequency, 600MHz and 1GHz respectively.
 For further details, please refer to very useful comparison of i.MXRT family [here](https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/i-mx-rt-crossover-mcus:IMX-RT-SERIES).

 Inference results are very comparable, there is small offset in **banana** detection (**46%** from i.MXRT1170 versus **48%** from i.MXRT1060).